wp-plugins/iremotewp/readme.txt

 * Track and get notification about your website accessibility.
 * Track your activity logs and task queue.
 * and much more features...

-= Free =

-* Free perks and gifts for our paid customers. [iRemoteWP Free Perks](https://iremotewp.com/perks/ "Free perks and gifts for our paid customers")

 Check out the [iRemoteWP Video](https://www.youtube.com/watch?v=QBZ923H3xsE).